adoracles/OracleBestPractices/forUsers/FORUSERS.md

 ## Choosing an appropriate oracle(s)
 Your protocol may be an idea right now but projects have the potential to grow exponentially in crypto so when determining which oracle or group of oracles to use, keep security in mind.
 If you have a goal in mind for funds secured by your protocol, you can compare that with the cost to break or grief different oracles.
 That calculation can help you determine if you need to use more than one oracle or if your system should use a primary oracle and a fallback oracle.
 The goal is to maximize the cost to break your data feed/oracle implementation.
 Different oracles have different attack vectors, and this alone can make it very difficult and expensive to break your data feed.
 The incentive to break will always be there when potential gains or losses are larger than the cost to break the oracle but with proper implementation and design, you can ensure that threshold is as high as possible.
-Unfortutately, there is no one oracle design and easy way to calculate the cost to break for all of them since they work differently.
+Unfortunately, there is no one oracle design and easy way to calculate the cost to break for all of them since they work differently.

 DRAFT TODO: Can each oracle provide a formula to calculate the cost to grief their protocol for 1 hour?